 Now all you have to do is entice them further down the marketing funnel.
 Keep at it, and you’ll have a customer base that believes in your company vision and repays it with their loyalty.

-Start writing a book today
+Start to write a book today

 Whether you want to leverage Amazon’s customer base, broaden your media strategy, or learn to express yourself with clarity and grace, there are plenty of reasons to write a book.